Hyena (TV series)

 Hyena (Korean: 하이에나) is a 2020 South Korean television series starring Kim Hye-soo and Ju Ji-hoon.
+The series depicts the blood-soaked survival stories of lawyers representing the top 1% of the high-class elite.
 It aired on SBS TV from February 21 to April 11, 2020.

 Synopsis

 Hyena deals with lawyers at Song & Kim who only work for the richest 1% of society.
 Jung Geum-ja is a swashbuckling lawyer who crosses the boundaries of law and lawlessness, justice and injustice, ethics and corruption.
 Armed with the strongest survival instincts, she is a true hyena that chases after money and success no matter what it takes.
 Yoon Hee-jae is her polar opposite rival.
 He is a pedigreed and elite lawyer who is confident in his abilities.
-He possesses a brilliant mind that is wrapped around his ego, but he misses the grit of Geum-ja and gets outsmarted by her on many occasions.
+He possesses a brilliant mind that is wrapped around his ego, but he lacks the grit of Geum-ja and gets outsmarted by her on many occasions.